Wednesday, 22 September 2010

 My point is, when you go to Toulouse station you can buy a newspaper, choose between about eight types of snack, or a real coffee, thats it.
 Long may it rest thus.

 The Tate.
-Wonderful display of huge fighter aircraft with people muttering about the cost of it, and why....don't ask me, but they were astoundingly beautiful things, especially the one they had sandblasted down to a shining silver, upside down as if it had missed its target and slithered to a halt just before crashing into the Vermeer section.
+Wonderful display of huge fighter aircraft with people muttering about the cost of it, and what did it all mean . . . don't ask me, but they were astoundingly beautiful things, especially the one they had sandblasted down to shining silver; upside down as if it had missed its target and slithered to a halt just before crashing into the Vermeer section.

 Also, drawings by Rachel Whiteread - her of the inside out house.